FoundationDB/fdb-kubernetes-operator/README.md

 ### Customizing Your Build

-The makefile supports environment variables the allow you to customize your build.
+The makefile supports environment variables that allow you to customize your build.
 You can use these to push to custom docker repos and deployment platforms.

-* `IMG`: This specifies the image that the gets built for the operator.
+* `IMG`: This specifies the image that gets built for the operator.
 * `SIDECAR_IMG`: This specifies the image for the foundationdb-kubernetes-sidecar process used in init containers for the operator.
 This does not change the images used for the FoundationDB clusters, which are specified in the cluster spec.
 * `REMOTE_BUILD`: This can be set to 1 to indicate that you are running the operator in a remote environment, rather than on your local development machine.
 This will activate a [remote build](config/development/remote_build.yaml) patch, which changes the image pull policy in the operator's pod spec.
 Setting this also tells the Makefile to push images as part of the `rebuild-operator` command.
 * `FDB_WEBSITE`: This specifies the base path for the website used to download FDB client packages in the docker builds.
 You can use this to download custom binaries from your own host, provided that your path structure matches the paths expected in the [Dockerfile](Dockerfile).